 Procedure for Obtaining a Reforestation Residency Visa in Panama

 To obtain a Reforestation Residency visa, you must invest at least $80,000 in 51% ownership in a reforestation project that has been approved and registered with Ministerio de Ambiente.
 You can then begin the process of applying for your residency visa.
 For this process, you must be represented by a Panamanian attorney.
-The bilingual attorneys recommended by Panama Forestry have extensive experience in guiding clients through the visa application process and will keep you informed of the status of your application.
+Our bilingual attorneys have extensive experience in guiding clients through the visa application process and will keep you informed of the status of your application.

 The application process for a reforestation residency visa is as follows: